OceanAirdrop/WorkTimeTracker/README.md

 Features:

-* Uses SQLLite to store Time Tracking
+* Uses SQLLite to store users time tracking Information
-* Provides ability to add/edit/delete a number of custom Time Trackers
+* Provides ability to add/edit/delete a number of custom time trackers
-* Provides ability to pause a current Time Tracker
+* Provides ability to pause a current time tracker
-* Provides ability to manually add/edit/delete Time Trackers
+* Provides ability to manually add/edit/delete time trackers
 * Detailed Report to view breakdown of each days hours
 * Summary Report to view overview of weeks hours